Skip to content

 getty images

 The other big players are the Macrostock agencies.
-As you can imagine, these agencies sell pictures for, usually, high prices, and most of the time the sale is made with a Royalty Managed (RM) license.
+As you can imagine, these agencies usually sell pictures for high prices, and most of the time, the sale is made with a Royalty Managed (RM) license.

 • Rights-Managed or RM refers to a copyright license that, if purchased by a user, allows the one-time use of the photo as specified by the license.

 This means that the pictures sold can be used only once.
-If the buyer wants to use the same picture in the future he has to buy it a second time.
+If the buyer wants to use the same picture in the future, he must buy it a second time.
 Now I’m sure you wonder: who would buy from a Macrostock agency if you have to spend more than you would on a Microstock site?
-Well, it’s true that the price per sale is usually high but most of the time the picture is only available on that particular agency.
+The price per sale is usually high, but the picture is usually only available on that particular agency.

 What about NFT?